You can claim a relief to pay less Customs Duty and VAT if you re-import goods to the UK.

-You must include details of the amount previously relieved under inward processing onwhich is to accompany the import declaration form.
+You must include details of the amount previously relieved under inward processing on form C&E 1314 which is to accompany the import declaration form.

 Find out more information about inward processing.

-Claiming relief for goods exported from the UK or EU following end-use
+Claiming relief for goods exported from the UK following authorised or end-use

-Relief can be claimed on goods which, prior to export, were imported for end-use provided the goods are being re-imported for the same end-use purpose.
+Relief can be claimed on goods which, prior to export, were imported for authorised use provided the goods are being re-imported for the same authorised-use purpose.

-If the goods declared were imported to end-use but not put to their specific use, the goods should be exported under customs procedure code 10 40 000.
-On return, the goods should be entered to end-use again under the relevant end-use customs procedure code.
+If the goods declared were imported to authorised-use but not put to their specific use, the goods should be exported under customs procedure code 10 40 000.
+On return, the goods should be entered to authorised-use again under the relevant authorised-use customs procedure code.

 Import charges will be relieved by the production of the export documentation.

 If the goods were put to their specific use prior to export, they can be re-imported using this relief subject to the usual conditions.

 Authorised use is known as end-use when exporting goods from Northern Ireland.